- Table of Contents

-The 1More Triple Driver are well-balanced and good-sounding in-ear headphones, with a simple but sleek looking design.
-They're comfortable and stable enough to exercise with and include a sturdy case that makes them easy to have on you at all times.
+The 1More Triple Driver are well-built, slick-looking in-ears with an above-average sound quality for critical listening.
+They're decently comfortable and stable enough to exercise with and include a sturdy case that makes them easy to have on you at all times.
 Unfortunately, they don't block a lot of ambient noise so they won't be the ideal headphones to use in loud environments or while commuting.

 - Good audio reproduction.

 Update 10/2/2017: The microphone has been tested with our new methodology, as explained here

 Update 8/10/2017: Converted to Test Bench 1.1.
 Learn more about our new versioned test bench system here.